Cleft lip and palate repair - discharge

 If your child is eating foods other than breast milk or formula, they should be sitting when they eat.
 Feed them only with a spoon.
 Do NOT use forks, straws, chopsticks, or other utensils that can harm the incision.

-All your child' s foods should be smooth.
+All your child’s foods should be soft and easy to swallow (pureed).
 Use a blender or food processor to prepare food for your child.

 There are many good food choices for your child after surgery.
-Always make sure foods are cooked until they are soft, or use a blender.
+Always make sure the food is cooked until it is soft.
+Use a blender.
 Good foods include:

 Foods your child should NOT eat: